illinoistech-itm/jhajek/itmd-521/labs/chapter-07/Readme.md

 For each of the six actions listed, in your program you will need to:

 - Print the screen which item you are printing
-- Print the schema
+- Print the schema for each dataframe
-- Print the count of the number of records
+- Print the count and display the the number of records for each dataframe

 #### Lab Screenshot